The Ghost in You

-"The Ghost in You" is a song by English rock band the Psychedelic Furs, written by the band's lead vocalist Richard Butler and bassist Tim Butler.
+"The Ghost in You" is a song by the English rock band the Psychedelic Furs, written by the band's lead vocalist Richard Butler and bassist Tim Butler.
 It was the second single from the band's fourth studio album, Mirror Moves (1984).
-As a single it peaked at No. 59 on the US Billboard Hot 100, number 68 on the UK Singles Chart, and number 85 in Canada.
+As a single it peaked at No. 59 on the US Billboard Hot 100, number 68 on the UK singles chart, and number 85 in Canada.

 British filmmaker Tim Pope directed the song's official music video.